 Firework displays are held in a number of Thai cities to welcome in the New Year.
-The biggest event takes place in Bangkok over the Chao Phraya River with the ‘Amazing Thailand Countdown 2021’ being hosted at River Park, IconSiam.
+The biggest event takes place in Bangkok over the Chao Phraya River (details for this year’s event are not yet confirmed).
 New Year’s Eve is also a time when Thai Buddhists attend merit-making ceremonies at their local temple.

 Events in Thailand aren’t always confirmed until much nearer the time.
 We will add details of more events when dates are known.

 We are here to help you experience the best of amazing Thailand.
 Bookmark our online magazine for ideas and tips for what to see and do in Thailand, and follow us on social media for even more travel inspiration.